pratham0203/news-popularity-model/README.md

 # news-popularity-model
-This model has a regression and classification model which uses a datasheet with pre defined parameters to determine whether a piece of information would be popular or not.
-The data can be scraped from varioes news website and create the datasheet.However in this case the datafile created and used are different.
+This project contains a Classification Model, Regression Model, News Aggregator( made by scraping popular websites like Times of India, Hindustan Times etc)
+The models use a dataset(.csv file preferrably) to predict their outputs.They predict whether a paticular news is going to be popular(1) or not popular (0).